- Ph.D.,University of Wisconsin at Madison, 2001

 Her research projects have been funded by the National Institutes of Health and the Academy of Neurological Communication Disorders and Sciences.

 Laures-Gore actively mentors students at the undergraduate through graduate levels and teaches courses in the area of adult neurogenic communication disorders.
-She has been the coordinator of the Communication Sciences and Disorders Program since August 2011.
+She was the coordinator of the Communication Sciences and Disorders Program from August 2011 to August 2015.

 Learn more about Dr. Laures-Gore from her Google Scholar page.